LYK-love/LYK-love.github.io/source/_posts/Learn-about-Bank-Cards.md

 ---
-title: Learn about Bank Cards
+categories:
+- Life Affairs
+date: 2023-09-12 22:05:32
 tags:
 - Study Abroad
 - Everyday Money
-categories: Affairs
-date: 2023-09-12 22:05:32
+title: Learn about Bank Cards
 ---

 Types of bank cards.
 How to use them.
 And some special notes.